ranking-agent/strider/CONTRIBUTING.md

 - What actually happened?
 - Notes (possibly including why you think this might be happening, or things you tried that didn't work)

-All these details will help people to fix any potential bugs.
+All these details will help developers to fix any potential bugs.

 ## Pull requests